-Get a code for a free greeting card when you subscribe.
+Get a code for a free greeting card when you subscribe to my mailing list.
 No minimums, no strings attached.

 Are you a retailer or rep, interested in carrying Hey Weegs?
 Shop HW on Faire.